bitfireAT/vcard4android/README.md

   from/into data classes that are compatible with the Android Contacts Provider, and
 * accessing the Android Contacts Provider by a unified API.

-It has been primarily developed for [DAVx⁵](https://www.davx5.com) and is currently intended to be used as git submodule.
+It has been primarily developed for [DAVx⁵](https://www.davx5.com).

-_This software is not affiliated to, nor has it been authorized, sponsored or otherwise approved by Google LLC.
-Android is a trademark of Google LLC._
+To view the available gradle tasks for the library: `./gradlew vcard4android:tasks` (the `vcard4android` module is defined in `settings.gradle`).

 Generated KDoc: https://bitfireat.github.io/vcard4android/

 ## Contact